2401lucas/2401Lucas/README.md

 ## Hey
 I'm Lucas.
 I am a 21 year old Software Engineer who loves learning and programming.
-My main interests are in writing and Optimizing code with a focus on performance, working with random numbers to create beautiful landscapes and most recently in learning about Shaders and computer graphics, both new and old!
+My main interests are in writing and optimizing code with a focus on performance, working with random numbers to create beautiful landscapes and most recently in learning about Shaders and computer graphics, both new and old!

 My Discord is 2401Lucas#2401